mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_02_Function Apps.md

 1. Click **Create**.

- You have now created template PS1 HTTP trigger, if the template code does not show refresh the page
+ You have now created template PS1 HTTP trigger.
+If the template code does not appear, refresh the page

 ### Task 3: Test a REST call to the HTTP trigger